noahskang/Impetus/README.md

 * Secure authentication for user login and signup
 * Projects: creation and deletion
 * Rewards / Backing: Project creators can add and delete rewards.
 Project backers can select pledge to support projects.
-* Image attachments for projects
+* Supports Users uploading banner images for their projects using the Cloudinary CDN.

 ## Project Design